 The Stable Value Fund (SVF) is managed under the Stable Value Fund Master Trust Agreement.
-The assets in this fund include investment contracts, units of common collective trusts (CCTs), and U.S. Treasury notes.
-The trustee for the SVF is State Street Bank and Trust Company.
+The assets in this fund include investment contracts and short-term investments.
+The trustee is State Street Bank and Trust Company.

-The DuPont Stock Fund Master Trust Agreement provides for the administration of the DuPont Stock fund.
+The DuPont Stock Fund Master Trust Agreement provides for the administration of the DuPont Stock Fund.
 The trustee is Vanguard.